Tanks a Million: Plot summary

-Dodo's reputation as a drill-sergeant spreads, and he is swarmed by impressed camp hostesses at a dance that night.
+Dodo's reputation as a drill sergeant spreads, and he is swarmed by impressed camp hostesses at a dance that night.
 When Company F is ordered to perform guard duty, his soldiers relieve each other by riding on different kinds of vehicles, including a mule based on their interpretation of an army regulation for posting guards.

 When the mule ruins the marching band parade, Captain Rossmead is upset and punishes the men with extra guard duty.
 Dodo accepts the punishment on behalf of his men, but the Captain decides to not carry out the punishment when his Major informs him that as the Captain his duties of Officer of the Day didn't specify which specific method of transportation to use when posting the guards of his command, upsetting Ames in the process.

 Dodo becomes very popular among his men due to taking the blame.
 They promise to do their best and be loyal to Dodo from now on.
 But Ames doesn't give up.
 He gets Rossmead to assign Dodo to be an orderly under infamous Colonel Barkley, known as "Spitfire".

 Ames' plan backfires, as Dodo accidentally makes a radio pep speech the Colonel was supposed to make, and it is a huge success.
 The Colonel has stage-fright and is afraid of microphones, and accepts Dodo's posing as him for a moment while making the speech.

 While Dodo tries on the Colonel's uniform, his girlfriend arrives to camp and believes he has been promoted to colonel.
 Dodo lets her believe this while he makes the speech.
-When he is done, Ames and Rossmead arrest him for his insubordinance, but since the success of the speech has reached all the way to Washington, Dodo is not punished, but returned to duty with Sgt Ames becoming the Colonel's regular orderly.
+When he is done, Ames and Rossmead arrest him for insubordination, but since the success of the speech has reached all the way to Washington, Dodo is not punished, but returned to duty with Sgt.
+Ames becoming the Colonel's regular orderly.